Sha95544/Data-Career-Job-Market-Trend-Visualization/README.md

 The dashboard reveals that a total of 630 people completely filled the survey.
 A larger pool of respondants could have provided much better insights on the overall trend within the data job market as well as ensured a much better representation from other countries throughout the world.

+The average age of "29.87" suggests that, on average, data professionals in this job market are in their late twenties or early thirties suggesting a significantly large portion of early career professionals within the inudstry.
+Furthermore, it goes on to show that the landscape wihin this domain is rather competitive as younger professionals may bring fresh perspectives and innovative ideas to the industry.

 ### Regions from where the survey was filled